jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 The panel walks user through the steps necessary…

-1. **Load and process one data set.** In order to use this feature, user needs to first load some test data set (Figure) to have test case to try the display options.
+1. **Load and process one data set.** In order to use this feature, user needs to first load some test data set (image) to have test case to try the display options.
 This test case needs to be processed all the way needed…

-2. **User needs to decide what to actually add into the movie**\ … Selecting the checkboxes creates the Figure, if you need to you can recreate (or pull up if it is hidden) the Figure by the button “Create Img/Graph”.
+2. **User needs to decide what to actually add into the movie**\ … Selecting the checkboxes creates the image, if you need to you can recreate (or pull up if it is hidden) the image by the button “Create Img/Graph”.
 There are various options:

    a.
-2D RAW data Figure.
-This Figure is using separate Figure, copy of the RAW data.
+2D RAW data image.
+This image is using separate image, copy of the RAW data.
 The graph can be customized by user (zoom, range scaling,…).
-Since the code for subsequent Figures replaces this separate copy of the Figure with newly loaded the wave, this does not modify the Figure itself.
+Since the code for subsequent images replaces this separate copy of the image with newly loaded the wave, this does not modify the image itself.
 Therefore the display should be relatively stable and under user control – it should stay as user zoomed/set color range/etc...

    b.
-2D Corrected data Figure.
-Same as above, but the Figure used is a copy of the fully corrected 2D Figures (empty/background subtracted, calibrated…).
-Again, the controls are left to user present ones since the code overwrites the separate copy of the data and therefore swaps the new data into the Figure without major recreation.
+2D Corrected data image.
+Same as above, but the image used is a copy of the fully corrected 2D images (empty/background subtracted, calibrated…).
+Again, the controls are left to user present ones since the code overwrites the separate copy of the data and therefore swaps the new data into the image without major recreation.
 Should be relatively stable without major changes to the way the data are displayed.

    c.
 1D data.
 This is graph of the lineouts created by the code.
-NOTE: if you are creating more than one lineout from each Figure (like when using multiple sectors), all of these may be subsequently used!
-This may be good (movie of sequence of sectors on one Figure) or bad (for movies from many Figures).
+NOTE: if you are creating more than one lineout from each image (like when using multiple sectors), all of these may be subsequently used!
+This may be good (movie of sequence of sectors on one image) or bad (for movies from many images).
 There is no way of skipping and using only specific sectors.
 Use Hook function to create that…
    You have relatively lot of controls of the graph, same as in the above options 1 and 2, as the data for this graph are a separate copy of your last data.
 When the old ones are overwritten, the new ones are “swapped” into the graph and replaced without modifications to the graph.
 So the graph should stay without major changes, unless set that way.
 For example, if Axis are set to auto scale, they may change.
 But if they are set to fixed start/end, they will stay fixed.
 At least I hope .

    d.
-Use main 2D Figure.
-This one simply uses the Main 2D Figure.
-Seems very good choice - BUT: that Figure is recreated every time from scratch so there are very few controls available to user – you either like it and then use it, or you cannot use this method.
-You should, of course, use the controls on main panel to modify the Figure – like use RAW or Processed data, display sectors, beam center, colors, or Figure with Q axes… That works, but you cannot control other things, such as zoom range etc.
+Use main 2D image.
+This one simply uses the Main 2D image.
+Seems very good choice - BUT: that image is recreated every time from scratch so there are very few controls available to user – you either like it and then use it, or you cannot use this method.
+You should, of course, use the controls on main panel to modify the image – like use RAW or Processed data, display sectors, beam center, colors, or image with Q axes… That works, but you cannot control other things, such as zoom range etc.

    e.
 Use user Hook function… This is advanced method.
-Here you can do whatever you want to create the Figure you want to append, just call the function: Movie\_UserHookFunction and if it exists, it will be called.
-This function MUST generate graph/Figure and leave it as the top Figure.
-This top Figure is added to the movie when called… Note: while this is advanced programming, this is way to get really what you want into the movie… Below is commented out example (present in the code also) which pulls up the main 2 D Figure and prints a note.
+Here you can do whatever you want to create the image you want to append, just call the function: Movie\_UserHookFunction and if it exists, it will be called.
+This function MUST generate graph/image and leave it as the top image.
+This top image is added to the movie when called… Note: while this is advanced programming, this is way to get really what you want into the movie… Below is commented out example (present in the code also) which pulls up the main 2 D image and prints a note.
 You can add here any other formatting which you want to do or use…

 .. code::

     Function Movie_UserHookFunction()
-        DoWindow CCDFigureToConvertFig
+        DoWindow CCDimageToConvertFig
         if(V_Flag)
-           DoWIndow/F CCDFigureToConvertFig
+           DoWIndow/F CCDimageToConvertFig
-           AutoPositionWindow /M=1 /R=NI1A_CreateMoviesPanel CCDFigureToConvertFig
+           AutoPositionWindow /M=1 /R=NI1A_CreateMoviesPanel CCDimageToConvertFig
         else
            Abort "Main 2D windows does not exist" endif
         // print "called Movie\_UserHookFunction function"
     end

-1. **Modify the Figure/graph**.
-Here you can modify some of the appearance of the Figure/graph.
-If you want to display log of intensity in the Figures, here is your only chance (for first two options).
+1. **Modify the image/graph**.
+Here you can modify some of the appearance of the image/graph.
+If you want to display log of intensity in the images, here is your only chance (for first two options).
 You can append also file name – and edit the appearance of the legend manually – as long as you do not change the reference to global string, which contains this name, you can change font, size, location…

 2. “\ ***Open movie file”*** button.
 You here create movie file and open it for writing – external file for Igor experiment.
 Remember to set proper frame rate.
 Frame rate of 1 is 1frame/second, 10 is 10 frames/second.
-So if you have 100 Figures to add, at 10frames/second the whole movie will play for 10 seconds.
+So if you have 100 images to add, at 10frames/second the whole movie will play for 10 seconds.
 You can have ONLY one movie file opened at one time (Igor limitation).
 The button greys out when movie file is opened. | Also note that the button on main panel changes

 ..
 Figure:: media/Main11.png
       :align: center
       :width: 480px

-3. **Append Figures to movie file**:
+3. **Append images to movie file**:

    You have two options:

-   a. “\ *Append current Frame*\ ” button. – Works always, appends current Figure/graph per selection (see above item 2) manually to the movie.
+   a. “\ *Append current Frame*\ ” button. – Works always, appends current image/graph per selection (see above item 2) manually to the movie.
 Use when you want to control the appending of the frames really well.

    b.
-Checkbox “\ *Append Frames Automatically*\ ” – if set, after loading & processing every Figure a frame is appended automatically.
+Checkbox “\ *Append Frames Automatically*\ ” – if set, after loading & processing every image a frame is appended automatically.

 4. “\ *Close Movie file*\ ” button.
 Well, before you can play it, you need to close it…